alsosprachben/mnvkd/README.md

  This provides an object-oriented interface, but with [intrusive references](https://250bpm.com/blog:8/).
 Containers are based on the `#include <sys/queue.h>` interface, intrusive lists.
 This greatly reduces the memory allocation overhead, and makes it far easier to implement process isolation in userland, since all related memory can reside within a single contiguous memory micro-heap.

+ A `vk_*_s.h` file can include another `vk_*_s_.h` file if the defined `struct` includes the entire value (not a pointer to) the referenced `struct`, without including the whole interface.
+While a `vk_*.h` file can include another `vk_*.h` file with only "forward-declared" interfaces with "opaque" values.
+When compiled, link-time-optimization (LTO) will unwrap the opaque values, and be able to optimize through the opaque interfaces.
+This provides a proper public/private object-oriented interface, while allowing large, complex, intrusive structures to be composed in fixed-sized, contiguous ranges of memory, for high locality of reference.
+That is, proper object-orientation without complex object lifecycle management, making the lifecycle of a structure inherently "structured" as in "structured programming".

 ### Structured Programming

 The intrusive data structure hierarchy allows for structured programming of both data and code.
 Both data and code can be co-isolated into mini processes, leading to the high cache locality of both data and instruction caches.
 This enables extremely high vertical scale with easy partitioning for horizontal scale.